 During his tenure Salvatore has led a wide spectrum of PV activities including PV Innovation, Case Management, Safety Operations and he has also acted as Deputy QPPV.

-Silvia Duarte graduated in Pharmacy, and with a Master degree in Pharmaceutical Sciences.
-Silvia also post-graduated in Pharmacotherapy and Pharmacoepidemiology by the Faculty of Pharmacy of the University of Lisbon.
-Silvia has 14 years of experience in Community Pharmacy.
-Silvia has been working in the pharmacovigilance department of Infarmed, fully dedicated to the support of the Portuguese PRAC assessment procedures, and to the national implementation of risk minimisation measures.
+Silvia Duarte is graduated in Pharmacy, has a Master degree in Pharmaceutical Sciences and also post-graduated in Pharmacotherapy and Pharmacoepidemiology by the Faculty of Pharmacy of the University of Lisbon.
+Silvia has 14 years of experience in Community Pharmacy, and since 2014 has been working in the pharmacovigilance department of Infarmed, I.P., fully dedicated to the support of the Portuguese PRAC assessment procedures, and to the national implementation of risk minimisation measures.

 Dr. Susana Almeida is Clinical Development and Safety Director at Medicines for Europe (formerly EGA).
 Before joining Medicines for Europe, Susana was the Chair of the Association’s Bioequivalence Working Group for almost 15 years.
 She has worked in clinical trials and pharmacovigilance in Europe and in North America, and her experience includes the pharmaceutical industry and clinical research organizations.
 She has overseen the conduction of dozens of clinical trials carried out in Europe, North and South America and Asia.